NeuroTechAnalytics/TransformerCARE/README.md

 | **DistilHuBERT**| Voting             | 69.29    | 73.12  |

-### Effect of Data Augmentation Techniques

-We compared the performance of the HuBERT model using different data augmentation techniques on the dataset.
+Performance of the HuBERT model (with Embed-based approach) using different data augmentation techniques on the dataset.

 **Table 2: Performance comparison of HuBERT with different data augmentation techniques**